-- apply underpinning knowledge — including theories and methods for practice — relevant to social work
+- apply underpinning knowledge, including theories and methods for practice, relevant to the six key roles of social work

 - apply the four components of good practice: knowledge; values and ethics; skills; and social work process

-- learn from other resource materials in the social work degree programme, so that you can meet the learning requirements appropriate to this stage of the degree.
+- learn from other resource materials in the social work degree programme, so that you can meet the learning requirements appropriate to this level or stage of the degree.

-The module also helps you to build on your skills in information and digital literacy, based upon the requirements of the regulatory bodies for the profession.
+The module also helps you to build on your skills in digital and information literacy, based upon Social Care Wales requirements.

-This is one of a set of modules that together constitute an approved programme leading to a degree in social work approved by the regulatory body for the profession in your nation.
+This is one of a set of modules that together constitute an approved programme leading to a degree in social work approved by Social Care Wales.

-- be registered as a social work student with the regulatory body, if you are in Scotland
+- be registered as a social work student with the Social Care Wales

 - be sponsored by your employing agency